Lunatic-Labs/rubricapp/README.md

       rm -r BackEndFlaskVenv

-  Step 4:
-  Ensure that you have the command line tool at or install it using:

-      sudo apt install at

 - In order to setup the environment for the first time, you will need to be in the `/rubricapp/BackEndFlask/` directory and run the following command: